SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 ## Table of Contents
 This document is divided into the following sections
- - [Understanding OAuth 2.0 Components](#components) - introduces the SAP components that makes up the OAuth setup
+ - [Understanding OAuth 2.0 Components](#components) - introduces the SAP components that make up the OAuth setup
  - [Use Cases](#usecases) - Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC)
  - [Download and Installation](#setupandstart) - a description of how to use this project
  - [Steps to Deploy and Test on Cloud Foundry](#deployAndTestOnCF) - explains how to deploy and test the application on Cloud Foundry